Lcfvs/anticore/readme.md

   remove(closest('.modal', getTarget(event)))
 }

-// middleware to treat a main element, loaded or contained by the current document anticore.on('main', function (element, next, loaded, url) {
-  // replace the current main by the new one, only if loaded loaded && replace(element, one('main')) console.log(url)
-  // release the current process next()
-})

 // middleware to treat an element with a 'modal' class anticore.on('.modal', function (element, next) {
   // append the modal to the body